 The Board is also keen to support the wider community in which the Company operates, with a particular desire to support charitable causes in healthcare and the promotion of mathematics education.
-The Board approved donations of £13.8m to charities during 2020 lead by a £10m donations to NHS Charities Together to provide financial support to local NHS Charities supporting frontline NHS staff and volunteers fighting the adverse impacts of Covid-19 (Coronavirus).
-The other charities the Company supported included Great Ormond Street children's hospital charity, Kings College Maths school, Dravet syndrome UK charity as well as the Trussell Trust to support food supplies to those in need due to Covid-19.
+The Board approved donations of £29,000 (2020: £13.8m) to charities during 2021 in support of the UK Mathematics Trust.